Azure/PSRule.Rules.Azure/docs/setup/configuring-rules.md

 * `Australia Southeast` or `australiasoutheast`
 * `Norway East` or `norwayeast`

-The `Azure.AKS.AvailabilityZone` rule normalizes these location formats so either is accepted in the configuration.
+The rules normalize these location formats so either is accepted in the configuration.

 !!!
 Note
     The above locations in the example do **not** currently support availability zones.
     If they do in the future, you can configure this option to add them prior to PSRule for Azure support.
+    The above shows examples specific to `Azure.AKS.AvailabilityZone`, but behavior is consistent across all supported rules.

 ### Azure AKS enabled platform log categories list